nealpalmer/UsbJoy/README.md

 To add to this readme+files:
 - mechanical drawing of the board (wid, hei, hole locations)
 - Create a bill of materials for all parts necessary, with ordering links (include arduino, 30mm led, cables, jst cable ends, 600ppm encoder)
-- Add mechanical parts to make the spinning rotary encoder (acrylic piece), and makerworld
 - A description of how to get feedback from the robot to the leds.
 Does this require a networktables application?
 Or use Force-Feedback mechanisms?
-- A labeled visual description of what all the connectors are for.

 ![image](https://github.com/user-attachments/assets/ea97f88b-f23c-439b-81eb-e5cb5ec8e4a8)
 ![image](https://github.com/user-attachments/assets/5b4c13d2-de07-41db-afa2-7e9a51e008a0)